Syed Modi: Murder

 Two months after the birth of his daughter, Syed Modi was murdered.
-On the evening of 28 July 1988, at the age of 26, Modi was shot dead as he was coming out of KD Singh Babu stadium, Lucknow after a routine practice.
+On the evening of 28 July 1988, at the age of 25, Modi was shot dead as he was coming out of KD Singh Babu Stadium, Lucknow after a routine practice.
 A brilliant career was cut short and a severe blow was dealt to badminton in India as Modi was touted to be a superstar like Prakash Padukone.

 The scandal surrounding Modi's murder attracted worldwide attention.
-This was another case of a minority being murdered by the Majority group in India, this time over a marital dispute.
-Seven were named in a chargesheet following a CBI probe, including Modi's wife Ameeta and her future husband, Sanjaya Sinh who were allegedly suspected of getting Syed murdered due to their extra-marital affair, but the case against Ameeta Modi and Sanjay Singh – for conspiracy – was dropped, and Akhilesh Singh and Jitendra Singh were separately exonerated.
+Seven people were named in a chargesheet following a CBI probe, including Modi's wife Ameeta and her future husband, Sanjaya Sinh who were allegedly suspected of getting Syed murdered due to their extra-marital affair, but the case against Ameeta Modi and Sanjay Singh – for conspiracy – was dropped, and Akhilesh Singh and Jitendra Singh were separately exonerated.
 Sanjaya Sinh and Ameeta Modi later got married.
 Two of the other accused – Amar Bahadur Singh and Balai Singh – died before their involvement could be judged.
 Bhagwati Singh was found guilty of murder and possessing illegal arms, fined and sentenced to life imprisonment.
 The brutal murder left a wound in the public psyche.
 The CBI arrested Modi's adulterous wife and her lover within days of the murder, but the investigation was then scuttled by the government, according to retired investigating officers.
 The evidence included letters written by Ameeta's mother, regarding the paternity of Aakanksha, and also letters written during the engagement of Syed Modi and Ameeta in 1984 and later a letter where Syed Modi threatened to commit suicide.